NermineGharbi24/electric-vehicle-prototype-with-level-2-autonomy/README.md

 ## Introduction

-This project is a comprehensive exploration of advanced driver-assistance systems (ADAS) and autonomous driving technologies.
-Leveraging a range of cutting-edge tools and methodologies, it aimed to develop a cost-effective yet high-performance electric vehicle platform capable of level 2 autonomy.
+This project aimed to develop a cost-effective yet high-performance electric vehicle platform capable of level 2 autonomy by leveraging advanced driver-assistance systems (ADAS) and autonomous driving technologies.

 ## Project Scope